 Teams Needs: WR/RB/S/CB

 The Ravens rarely draft for need and typically take the best player available.
 They need a running back to replace Ray Rice and even though Steve Smith has been a great addition to the WR corps he is still 35 years old.
-Plus even though he is likely to be re-signed, Torrey Smith is a free agent.
-Defensively they need a free safety to pair with Matt Elam and can definitely use more depth at CB.
+Defensively they need a free safety to pair with Matt Elam and could use some more depth at CB given Lardarius Webb's injury history.

 Notable 2014 Draft picks: Paul Richardson, Cassius Marsh, Kevin Norwood